 Paul Weinstein is a partner in the Litigation Department with a practice focused on white collar criminal defense and investigations, and complex civil matters.
 A highly experienced former federal prosecutor and business litigator, Mr. Weinstein represents individual and corporate clients in investigations, prosecutions and enforcement actions by United States Attorneys' offices, the Federal Bureau of Investigation, the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and other federal, state and local agencies and regulatory authorities, and in investigations by the United States Congress.
-A substantial portion of his practice also includes the representation of financial institutions, public and private corporations, partnerships and individuals in civil actions in the federal and state courts, involving complex commercial, securities, and real property claims.
+A substantial portion of his practice also includes the representation of financial institutions, public and private corporations, partnerships and individuals in civil actions in the federal and state courts, involving complex commercial, securities, trusts and estates and real property claims.

 During his tenure as a federal prosecutor, Mr. Weinstein received the prestigious Director’s Award for Distinguished Service from the Justice Department twice, and in 2004 was named Federal Prosecutor of the Year by the Federal Law Enforcement Foundation.